Dylan-Cmt/SeasonalEpid/docs/src/index.md

 # SeasonalEpid.jl

-An open-source framework written in Julia for epidemics modeling and simulation.
+An open-source package written in Julia for seasonal plants epidemics modeling and simulation.

 ## The SeasonalEpid Project